ttscience/translated/README.md

 ### String interpolation

-Some translations can have gaps to fill with variable values.
+Some entries can have gaps to fill with variable values.
 They are denoted with braces `{}` inside translation text, e.g. `"Courtney is {age} years old."`.
 Pass these variables as named parameters to `trans()` function (and don’t worry, unused parameters are